elatov/elatov.github.io/_posts/2013-01-25-rhcsa-and-rhce-chapter-4-file-systems-and-such.md

 >     LABEL=/work /work ext3 acl 1 2
 >
 >
-> If an **ext3** file system is accessed via **Samba** and ACLs have been enabled for it, the ACLs are recognized because Samba has been compiled with the **&#8211;with-acl-support** option.
+> If an **ext3** file system is accessed via **Samba** and ACLs have been enabled for it, the ACLs are recognized because Samba has been compiled with the **-with-acl-support** option.
 No special flags are required when accessing or mounting a Samba
 >
 > **19&#46;1.1.
 NFS**
 >